 What is covered in the upcoming last episode

-In the 5th (and last) post, you will learn how this Wire Data approach helps for multimedia, UDP type of applications.
-Reason for a seperate post is that cloud services and applications running over UDP don't have things like TCP flags and events.
+In the 5th (and last) post, you will learn how this TCP session data approach helps for multimedia, UDP type of applications.
+Reason for a seperate post is that cloud services and applications running over UDP don’t have things like TCP flags and events.

 As a result, these are very fast but require error handling within the cloud service and application itself.
 More details on this in the upcoming blog.